Arakan Army

+In the early 2010s, the Arakan Army fought alongside the Kachin Independence Army (KIA) against the Tatmadaw (Myanmar Armed Forces) in the Kachin conflict.
+Following the 2016 outbreak of conflict in Rakhine state, the AA became more heavily involved in the Arakan region.
+In 2019, the AA launched attacks on state security forces and the Myanmar Army responded, heightening clashes.
+The AA reached a ceasefire in late 2020 after eroding the central government's control in northern Rakhine.
+The power vacuum was filled by the AA over the next 18 months with state-building efforts, like their COVID-19 vaccine rollouts.

+During the Myanmar civil war, the ceasefire broke down and armed clashes resumed in July 2022 after a Tatmadaw airstrike against an AA base.
+The two sides agreed to a temporary ceasefire in November 2022, reportedly for humanitarian reasons.
+This ceasefire lasted until November 2023, when AA launched a series of offensives coinciding with Operation 1027 that saw them rapidly take all of Mrauk-U District by 6 February 2024.
+They would continue to take towns, seizing Thandwe in July and Maungdaw in December 2024.
+The AA gained full control over the Myanmar-Bangladesh border in December 2024.

+In June 2024, Twan Mrat Naing claimed that the AA strength had grown to at least 45,000 troops.

 Origin

-The Arakan Army (AA) was founded on 10 April 2009 along with its political wing, the United League of Arakan (ULA), in what it describes as its "temporary headquarters" in Laiza, Kachin State.
+The Arakan Army was founded on 10 April 2009 along with its political wing, the United League of Arakan (ULA), in what it describes as its "temporary headquarters" in Laiza, Kachin State.

 Following training, the group planned to return to Arakan State and fight for self-determination; however, with the outbreak of fighting in Kachin State in June 2011, they were unable to.
 As a result, they took up arms against the Myanmar Army in support of the KIA.
 In 2014, the AA started a settlement in Rakhine State near the border with Bangladesh and another near the border of Thai-Myanmar with which it has become much stronger and its combat abilities have been positively impacted.

-In February 2015, AA fought alongside the Myanmar Nationalities Democratic Alliance Army (MNDAA), an ethnic armed group, and its ally the Ta'ang National Liberation Army (TNLA) in their conflict with the Myanmar Army.
-Hundreds of Tatmadaw's soldiers were reportedly killed in this conflict.
-On 27 August 2015, there was a clash between the AA and Bangladesh border guard forces, with both sides opening fire near the Boro Modak area of Thanci in the Bandarban district, near the shared Burma-Bangladesh border.
-On 20 August 2015, the Arakan Army clashed with a Border Guards Bangladesh (BGB), after ten of their horses had been confiscated by the BGB earlier that day.
+In February 2015, the AA fought alongside the Myanmar Nationalities Democratic Alliance Army (MNDAA), an ethnic armed group, and its ally the Ta'ang National Liberation Army (TNLA) in their conflict with the Myanmar Army.
+Hundreds of the Tatmadaw's soldiers were reportedly killed in this conflict.
+On 27 August 2015, there was a clash between the AA and Border Guard Bangladesh (BGB) forces, with both sides opening fire near the Boro Modak area of Thanci in the Bandarban district, near the shared Burma-Bangladesh border.
+On 20 August 2015, the Arakan Army clashed with a group of Border Guards Bangladesh (BGB), after ten of their horses were confiscated by the BGB earlier that day.